Concatenating Random Matchings: The transverse string -- proofs

 \begin{lemma} Let $n=2m+1\geq 5$ and let $S_1,S_2$ be two different distinguished slings in $\Slr_n(t)$.
 We have the following probabilities:

 Here, we use the notation of Lemma~\ref{lemma:SlFate}.
 In addition, the attribute ``separately'' indicates that $S_1$ and $S_2$ remain in different connected components in $\Br'_n(t+1)$, and ``jointly'' means that they become part of a joint connected component. \end{lemma} Observe that the table above covers all possible cases, except for reversing the roles of $S_1$ and $S_2$ in lines (ii)-(iv).
 We can then check that the probabilities sum to one. \begin{proof} We use the same exploration technique as previously.
+Again, the core of the proof consists in designing the right starting point and possible endpoints of the exploration, depending on the event whose probability needs to be computed.
 We show (i), (viii) and (iii), leaving the others to the reader.
 For (i), that is, the event $S_1,S_2 \ssq \Soo(t+1)$, we start exploring towards the right from $v_\infty(t)$, stopping when we reach either one of the $n$ vertices in level $t+1$ or one of the $4$ endpoints of $S_1$ and $S_2$ in level $t$.
 For both slings to become part of $\Soo(t+1)$, the exploration needs to reach one of those $4$ endpoints first among these $n+4$ vertices, after which it will follow along this sling and reach the other endpoint, and then among the remaining $n+2$ vertices, it needs to reach one of the two endpoints of the other slings first.
 From the uniformity of the matching, this happens with probability $\frac{8}{(n+4)(n+2)}$.
 An analogous argument proves line (vi) of the table, if we start the exploration from the top endpoint of $S_1$ instead.

 For line (viii), start the exploration from that endpoint of $S_1$ that leads to $S_2$ before reaching a vertex of level $t+1$.
 Following along the exploration then gives a contribution of $\frac{2n}{(n+4)(n+2)}$, since after visiting $S_2$ any of the $n$ vertices in level $t+1$ is a desired target.
 However, we had two possibilities for the starting vertex, and the other endpoint of $S_1$ still needs to be matched to level $t+1$ as well; rather than connecting to $\Soo(t)$.
 This leads to an extra factor of $\frac{2(n-1)}{n}$.